 - Place the grated cucumber into a mesh strainer over a bowl and sprinkle with salt.
-Let it sit over the bowl for 10-15 minutes.
-The salt will help draw out the cucumbers extra moisture.
+Let it sit in the bowl for 10-15 minutes.
+The salt will help draw out the cucumber's extra moisture.

 - After 10-15 minutes, transfer the cucumber to a cheesecloth or a clean kitchen towel and wring out any excess liquid.
 This will help prevent your Tzatziki from becoming watered down.